-Kevin Bott, a master’s student at NYU, is invited to observe professor Philip Taylor facilitate an educational theater process at Woodbourne Correctional Facility, a New York State prison.
+Kevin Bott, a master’s student at NYU, is invited to observe professor Philip Taylor facilitate an applied theater process at Woodbourne Correctional Facility, a New York State prison.
 Unbeknownst to him, the direction of his life changes that night!

-Despite the success of the project, momentum was halted by… well, life!
+Despite the success of the project, momentum was halted by… well… life!

 Kevin got an academic job offer in Syracuse, New York.
 With a young family to support, he accepted the offer and moved 7 hours away from NYC…